One-year visa-free stay for holders of a long-term residence permit for scientific research issued by another EU Member State

 • You must get registered with the Foreign Police within 3 days from the day you arrived in the Czech Republic.

-• During the whole stay, you must have a valid residence permit or long-term visa issued by another EU Member State.
-If this residence permit or visa expires, your entitlement to stay in the Czech Republic without a visa expires too.
+• During the whole stay, you must have a valid residence permit or a long-term visa issued by another EU Member State.
+If this residence permit or visa expires, your entitlement to stay in the Czech Republic on a visa-free basis expires too.

 • A research organisation where you are conducting your scientific research must notify the Ministry of the Interior about the start, suspension or termination of your scientific activities.